vrcAlbert/documentation-api/source/php/configuration/software/multi_context.rst

 		),
 	),

-To go live
+Going live
 **********

-You will probably need to define, for each of your contexts, different URLs between your local development instance and production.
+You will probably need to define, for each of your contexts, different URLs between your local (development) and production instances.
-You can do that using :term:`environments mechanism <Environments>`.
+You can do that using :term:`environment-specific config files <Environments>`.